 He seemed to find it funny.
 Even though our statuses at school changed, we stayed the same best friends.
 I had a hard time making female friends because most of them were to busy pondering over Hunter.
 I did, however, have one good female friend.
 Her name is Tracy and we have been friends for a good while.
 Even though Hunter was friends with all the beautiful people, he was still running around with Tracy and myself.
 Oh, and he still sneaks in my room almost every night.
 Hunter's home life wasn't the best.
 Even when he was a little boy, it wasn't good.
 His stepfather worked a lot and his mother drank most of the time.
 I've always been his escape.
 My family, on the other hand, has always been the Brady family.
 My mother and father have been married since the dawn of time and were still, to this day, very much in love.
 I had no brothers or sisters.
 Hunter was like a son to them and they loved him.

 Tonight was no exception.
 I watched him as he laid on my bed in his sweats and his tee-shirt pulled up just enough to see his hard stomach.
 I knew we were best friends and would never be anything more, but god damn if he wasn't hot.
+My hormones were on overload.
 "What are you looking at Chloe?"
 He asked me.
 I got a hold of my thoughts again.

 "Nothing I, I was just thinking about our first day of high school tomorrow," I said.
 I hope that he bought that.

 "Your so weird bubbles."
 He said.
 Ugh, I hated it when he called me bubbles.
 Back when we were kids, I wanted to do something nice for my parents.
 Hunter was with me and my parents were gone for the day.
 I asked him to help me clean the house up for them.
 I had never done laundry before and we were both stumped.

 "I know where the soap goes," I told Hunter, who looked just as confused as I was.
 What I didn't know was what kind of soap.